 Change your clients

 Got someone who's always crossing the line and phoning you at weekends?
 Is a particular client not paying you on time and messing up your cashflow?
-Is someone treating you badly and abusing your trust?
+Is someone mistreating you and abusing your trust?

-To tackle clients who cross the line but you want to keep, you need to establish boundaries.
-Make it clear that you're not available out of normal office hours (except for real emergencies), and then switch off your phone and work email during evenings and weekends.
-Don't ever respond if they do phone when they shouldn't, otherwise they'll assume it's ok and repeat their behaviour.
+To tackle clients who cross the line, but you want to keep, you need to establish boundaries.
+Make it clear that you're not available out of regular office hours (except for real emergencies), and then switch off your phone and work email during evenings and weekends.
+Don't ever respond if they do phone when they shouldn't.
+Otherwise, they'll assume it's ok and repeat their behaviour.

 And if they're failing to pay on time?
 Consider putting all work on hold until they've settled late invoices.
 Read our tips on tackling overdue invoices for further ideas.